 Now: Imagine if you were an agent and that book was sent only to you.

 Not every book is for every person.
 And you can spend a whole lifetime waiting for an agent to read.
 Which is why you multiple-submit.

 How many people do you submit to?
 Lots.

-Send out in batches of twenty, unless you have an good list of publications, in which case I’d send in tens.
-When you hear back from ten or a month passes and you haven’t gotten a bite or two or more, send out ten more.
+Send out in batches of twenty, unless you have a good list of publications, in which case send in tens.
+When you hear back from half of them or a month passes and you haven’t gotten a bite or two or more, send out ten more.
 If you’re not getting nibbles, take another look at your letter.
 Maybe bait another hook.

 Don’t give up!
 If you’re getting rejected, read these 1st Books posts:

 Jane Austen was rejected?!
 Amazing, isn’t it.